The importance of play

 Examples of structured play include:

-- water familiarisation classes for toddlers, or swimming lessons for older children – you might see these as being important lessons for your child, but she might just think they’re fun
+- water familiarisation classes for toddlers, or swimming lessons for older children – you might see these as important lessons for your child, but he might just think they’re fun

 - storytelling groups for toddlers and preschoolers at the local library